everest-engineering/lhotse/README.md

 are dispatched to command handlers that, after validation, emit events.

 ### Distributed command handling
-Part of Axon's appeal is the ability to horizontally scale an application using Axon Server to for command and event dispatching, and event log persistence.
+Part of Axon's appeal is the ability to horizontally scale an application using Axon Server for command and event dispatching, and event log persistence.
 While well suited to applications that require massive scale, deploying Axon Server introduces additional maintenance and configuration overhead.